 I don’t normally do this kind of thing, but one of my new-found gang of fellow writers just posted about being suckered into doing some chain letter post thing called 7-7-7-7.
 The idea it seems is to post seven lines from seven lines down on the seventh page of one’s book, then get seven other writers to do the same.
 So I agreed to post the lines, but only because my publisher asked me to, but I won’t be bugging seven other authors, mostly because, apart from this new gang, I only know two others, and I wouldn’t dream of asking them.
-But anyway, here are the lines, from an as yet unpublished (but watch this space) comedy fantasy novel called ‘The Flying Monk’:
+But anyway, here are the lines, from an as yet unpublished (Edit: published in January 2019) comedy fantasy novel called ‘The Flying Monk’:

 “Now,” she continued, after disentangling her scarf from the fruit machine, “did someone mention drinking me dry?”

 “Not you personally you silly old cow,” Nobby replied, in the time honoured tradition.

 “Thank you dear, I didn’t suppose it would be, although anyone is welcome to try.
 However, there is the small matter of payment.
 No pennies, no pints, as they say.”

 “As who says?” said Stan Crudwell, after everyone had spent a moment or so trying to place the quotation; like all her others, it remained unattributed.